hashicorp/terraform-provider-azuread/docs/guides/managed_service_identity.md

 Note that when using managed identity for authentication, the tenant ID must also be specified.

--> **Using a Custom MSI Endpoint?** In the unlikely event you're using a custom endpoint for Managed Service Identity - this can be configured using the `ARM_MSI_ENDPOINT` Environment Variable - however this shouldn't need to be configured in regular use.
+-> **Using a Custom MSI Endpoint?** In the unlikely event you're using a custom endpoint for Managed Identity - this can be configured using the `ARM_MSI_ENDPOINT` Environment Variable - however this shouldn't need to be configured in regular use.

 Whilst a Provider block is _technically_ optional when using Environment Variables - we'd strongly recommend defining one to be able to pin the version of the Provider to be used: